 It almost goes without saying that Netflix is extremely keen to keep the gravy train a-rolling.
-Global TV head Bela Bajaria did, however, issue the caveat that while interest is overwhelmingly high, nothing has been confirmed just yet due to creator Hwang Dong-hyuk’s existing work schedule
+Initially, global TV head Bela Bajaria issued the caveat that while interest is overwhelmingly high, nothing had been confirmed just yet due to creator Hwang Dong-hyuk’s existing work schedule

 “He has a film and other things he’s working on,” reveals Bela Bajaria, who also noted Hwang is interested in collaborating with other writers who might come on board for the next chapter.

 “We’re trying to figure out the right structure for him.”